-When we deny a claim it means we do not believe it is covered under your plan and have not paid the claim.
-When that happens, we will send you an explanation of benefits with the reason we denied your claim.
+When we deny a claim, it means we do not believe it is covered under your plan and have not paid the claim.
+When that happens, we will send you an EOB with the reason we denied your claim.
 If your claim is denied or modified, you may file an appeal to ask us to reconsider our decision.
-See the section on Appeals for more information.
+See the "Appeals" section for more information.